 Vulnerability assessment is a step-by-step process that involves scanning and detecting vulnerabilities in a system, followed by classifying and prioritizing them for remediation.
 An indispensable part of the vulnerability management process, it helps determine the next steps in remediating vulnerabilities and helps manage the time, effort, and resources needed to do this.

 We must remember that vulnerability assessment is a part of vulnerability management and not vulnerability management itself.

 Best Practices to take your Vulnerability Assessment Plan to the Next Level

-There is always room for improvement, and in the case of your vulnerability assessment plan, you might be missing some crucial features and practices that can elevate your organization’s defense and security.
+Vulnerability assessment should be correctly set up and performed.
+But if done half-heartedly, it can adversely affect an organization’s cyber defense.
+But if already set up, there is always room for improvement as you might be missing some crucial features and practices that can elevate your organization’s defense and security.

 Here are some of the best practices in Vulnerability assessment that you might be missing out on:

 Make scanning a continuous process or increase scanning frequency:The fast-moving world transforms in a day, and vulnerabilities might cripple your network by the time you detect them in a quarterly scan.
 So, scanning shouldn’t be an audit exercise.
 By making scanning a continuous process or, at the very least, increasing the frequency of scans, the detection and remediation of vulnerabilities become more meticulous.

 Don’t limit scans for vulnerabilities alone:Vulnerabilities aren’t the only risks being exploited.
 Misconfigurations, security anomalies, asset exposures, and deviations from security controls are the threats of the modern era.
 So scanning for threats beyond software vulnerabilities is critical in ensuring complete coverage.
 Scanners like SanerNow can detect these security risks beyond software vulnerabilities.